 Two independent teams of astronomers have used ALMA to uncover convincing evidence that three young planets are in orbit around the infant star HD 163296.
 Using a novel planet-finding technique, the astronomers identified three disturbances in the gas-filled disc around the young star: the strongest evidence yet that newly formed planets are in orbit there.
 These are considered the first planets to be discovered with ALMA.

 The Atacama Large Millimeter/submillimeter Array (ALMA) has transformed our understanding of protoplanetary discs — the gas- and dust-filled planet factories that encircle young stars.
 The rings and gaps in these discs provide intriguing circumstantial evidence for the presence of protoplanets.
-Other phenomena, however, could also account for these tantalising features.
+Other phenomena, however, could also account for these tantalizing features.

 But now, using a novel planet-hunting technique that identifies unusual patterns in the flow of gas within a planet-forming disc around a young star, two teams of astronomers have each confirmed distinct, telltale hallmarks of newly formed planets orbiting an infant star.